NadaYehia/Transformer_implementation/README.md

-This is my implementation for the transformer model in Viswani 2017 paper [1].
+This is my Pytorch implementation for the transformer model in Viswani 2017 paper [1].